So, your AC compressor bit the dust and now you’re wondering how much it will cost to replace it.

 Here’s why: If your compressor is less than 1 year old, it most likely is still covered under both your parts and labor warranty.
+These types of issues most commonly fall under air conditioning repairs and can be done with little to no time delay.
 Which means you shouldn’t have to pay anything out of pocket to replace your compressor.
 Check with your installer to be sure your labor warranty is still valid, first.

-Our professional suggestion: Replace the entire system, not just the outside unit.
+Our professional suggestion: Replace the entire AC system, not just the outside unit.

 Here’s why: If your air conditioner is 10 years old (or older), you should start thinking about replacing it with a more efficient model anyway.
 According to Energy Star, you could end up saving 20% on cooling costs by replacing a 10-year-old AC with a newer, more efficient model.

 But there’s another reason you should replace the entire system and not just the outside unit: It’s important for the indoor and outdoor units to match.